oscar-system/Oscar.jl/src/PolyhedralGeometry/SubObjectIterator.md

 functionality in a context works the same way as for `matrix_for_polymake`; you can create a new method of `_linear_matrix_for_polymake` or `_affine_matrix_for_polymake`.
 It suffices to define the most relevant of these two; the other one will be derived, if possible.
+Also, `halfspace_matrix_pair` is defined in terms of `affine_matrix_for_polymake`, so this does not need another implementation.

 The example code for `rays(C::Cone)` has covered every line of the implementation by now, but we had different code in between, so let us summarize